Living with MS can affect your feelings

-Feeling down is common in MS. It may be the result of dealing with your diagnosis or troublesome symptoms.
-However, depression can be a symptom of MS in its own right if an MS lesion has occurred in an area of the brain concerned with mood.
+Feeling down or anxioius is common in MS. It may be the result of dealing with your diagnosis, troublesome symptoms or the unpredictability of living with a long-term condidtion.
+However, depression and anxiety can be symptoms of MS in their own right if an MS lesion has occurred in an area of the brain associated with mood.

 I'm not thinking straight

 Not thinking clearly is common in MS. You may be in shock after the news of your diagnosis, confused about treatment options or overburdened with other things going on in your life.
 You may feel stressed and may not be sleeping well.
 You may be experiencing an MS symptom called fatigue which is an overwhelming feeling of mental and/or physical exhaustion out of all proportion to the task you've just done.

 Difficulties with slowed thinking, such as poor memory, concentration or attention span, can also be a symptom of MS. They are called cognitive symptoms.
 Both fatigue and cognitive symptoms can affect how you feel so it is good to seek support from your MS team.